-My Choice: Retirement Savings Plan Member Handbook (for Political Subdivisions): Receiving Benefits Before Retiring
+My Choice: Retirement Savings Plan Member Handbook for Local Government Employees: Receiving Benefits Before Retiring

 When you separate from employment, the non-vested portion of your employer contributions will be forfeited.
 Forfeited, non-vested money will not be reinstated to your account even if you return to My Choice-covered employment.